raspberrypilearning/rpi-wire-loop-game-scratch/en/step_4.md

 ## Build your wire loop game

-In this step, you will build the physical wire loop game to use with your existing Scratch code.
+Build the physical wire loop game to use with your existing Scratch code.

 --- task ---

-First, you will need four pipe cleaners.
+Take four pipe cleaners.

 ![Four pipe cleaners arranged on a cutting mat.](images/4-pipe-cleaners.jpg)